Abdullah Yusuf Azzam: Legacy

-After his death, Azzam's militant ideology and related paramilitary manuals were promoted through print and Internet media by Azzam Publications, a publishing house that operated from a London post office box and an Internet site.
+After his death, Azzam's militant ideology and related paramilitary manuals were promoted through print and Internet media by Azzam Publications, a publishing house that operated from a London post office box and a website.
 Both were shut down shortly after the September 11 attacks and are no longer active, though mirror sites persisted for some time afterwards.
 Babar Ahmad, the administrator of azzam.com, was extradited from the United Kingdom to the United States where he pleaded guilty to "conspiracy and providing material support to terrorism."

 Azzam popularized the idea of armed Islamic struggle (which went on to be developed further by groups such as the Armed Islamic Group of Algeria).
 Prior to his work, declarations of jihad in the twentieth century (such as against Israel) were essentially rhetorical and served more as a religious blessing of wars already declared and organized by secular bodies.
 But with his tireless travel and exhortation of activists, thousands of whom traveled to be trained and to fight in Afghanistan, what Azzam "called for actually came about".

 Azzam also broadened the idea of jihad.
 Azzam preached that jihad was: